kubernetes-sigs/azurelustre-csi-driver/docs/static_provisioning.md

-# Static Provision
+# Static Provisioning

-This document contains how to use a existed LaaSO Volume with static provisioning.
+This document explains how to use an existing Azure Managed Lustre Cluster in AKS through this CSI driver static provisioning.

-## Create a Volume bounded to an existing Lustre
+## Create a Volume bounded to an existing Azure Managed Lustre Cluster

 ### Option 1: Use Storage Class